Morgan-Potter/Morgan-Potter.github.io/_posts/2023-11-1-Data Science Final Project.md

 ##### What issues have you been having with your projects?

 My most pressing issue currently is re-determining what my projects actually are, and how they are divided.
 I have put a considerable amount of work into my projects already.
 Currently, I have a stereo camera system (based on [IGEV](https://github.com/gangweiX/IGEV)) that is generating fairly accurate disparity maps.
 I am yet to properly calibrate, and convert the disparity map into a 3D point cloud, but the math to do so is fairly trivial.
 The issue is, I have not yet done the 3D pathfinding that was going to be my data science project.
-Given the small amount of time I have remaining (~ 5 days), I think it is important to weigh up my options.
+Given the small amount of time I have remaining (~ 5 days), I think it is important to weigh up my options for completing my data science project.

 ##### Option 1: Try to finish the project as planned